inspec/inspec/README.md

   impact 1.0
   title 'Checks that the machine was built from the correct image'

-  describe azurevm_image(host: 'example-01', resource_group: 'MyResourceGroup') do
+  describe azure_virtual_machine(name: 'example-01', resource_group: 'MyResourceGroup') do
     its('sku') { should eq '16.04.0-LTS' }
     its('publisher') { should ieq 'Canonical' }
     its('offer') { should ieq 'UbuntuServer' }